Article · Mar 27, 2026

 How to build a tamper-evident audit log in Postgres with one trigger

-Step-by-step: build an audit log table, attach a SECURITY DEFINER trigger that captures every UPDATE and DELETE, lock it down with RLS.
+Build an audit log table, attach a SECURITY DEFINER trigger that captures every UPDATE and DELETE, lock it down with RLS.
+Forty lines of SQL.

 Sooner or later somebody emails support saying “I never made that change” or “where did my hours go?”
 If you have an audit log, the answer takes thirty seconds.
-If you do not, the answer takes a day, and the trust-with-the-customer cost is real.
+Without one, the answer takes a day, and the trust cost with that client is real.

 This tutorial builds a tamper-evident audit log in Postgres using one trigger per table you want to track.
-No external service, no APM (Application Performance Monitoring tool, the category that includes Datadog and Sentry), no log shipper.
+No external service, no log shipper.
 Just SQL.

 You need one for any table where: